Andrei-Boghiu/Echo-Chat/README.md

 -   Electron-powered desktop application
 -   Built with React for a dynamic and responsive user interface

 Feel free to contribute, clone, report issues, or suggest improvements.

+Andrei,
 Happy Hacking!